dviralfi/CountryCity/README.md

 **make sure that the 'media' folder is in the same directory/path of the rest of the files.**

+Currentlly works only with python27, it will update anytime soon !!

 Have Fun !!! :+1: